deaktator/maxflow-problems/README.md

 Penalties work with unequal capacities the two sides of bipartite graph
 -----------------------------------------------------------------------

+This example shows that the constraints can be unbalanced and everything still works fine.
+Note that since the algorithm for the application of penalties is symmetric, it doesn't matter which side of the graph has less restrictive constraints.

 | Problem | Solution | Legend |
 | ------- | -------- | ------ |